-Focuses on color concepts through two- and three-dimensional design problems and theory and application of color in design and digital media.
-Hands-on experience with the elements of color as they change backgrounds and environments by applying pigmented and/or digital color.
+Focuses on color concepts through two- and threedimensional design problems, theory and application of color in design and/or digital illustration.
 Concentrates on color systems and psychology, and appropriate color choices for various projects.
 Field trips may be required.

 ID 103 PERSPECTIVE AND INTERIOR ILLUSTRATION